 Storyteller Net Sean Buvala's Storyteller Net has been around for many years, and has loads of useful material on the art of telling.
 He is a Storyteller, a Storytelling Coach, an author and publisher (Small-Tooth-Dog Publishing Group) of Storytelling materials whose site has provided Storytelling resources for 20 years.

 National Storytelling Network was forced into doing a Virtual Conference this past year by the pandemic.
-One of the main Storytelling Organizations in the United States, they offer a lot of resources especially for the membership.
+One of the main Storytelling Organizations in the United States, they offer useful resources especially for the membership.